 O'Leary explains financial road bumps – from market turmoil and taxes to an unexpected long-term care event, or taking care of aging parents and supporting kids longer than planned for - are all real client concerns that are important to anticipate.
 Perhaps more critical for older generations is discussing what the surviving partner's life will look like financially.

-Malia Haskins, vice president of wealth strategies at RBC Wealth Management-U.S. in Minneapolis, says the long-term-care conversation is particularly pertinent with women in later stages of their life.
+Liz Jacovino, wealth strategist at RBC Wealth Management-U.S. in Minneapolis, says the long-term-care conversation is particularly pertinent with women in later stages of their life.
 Unsurprisingly, The EIU survey echoes her sentiment with 34 percent of older women in the U.S. citing health as a major obstacle in achieving life goals, as opposed to 16 percent of younger respondents.

-“They're very fearful that they won't be able to sustain themselves and pay for their care, that risk aversion is very apparent," says Haskins.
+“They're very fearful that they won't be able to sustain themselves and pay for their care, that risk aversion is very apparent,” says Jacovino.
 Becoming a burden to their families is next on the list.
-“For the younger Baby Boomer generation, the focus is very much about family, " she adds.
+“For the younger Baby Boomer generation, the focus is very much about family,” she adds.

 Before they can even begin to think about charitable giving, they want to make sure concerns about supporting their family are allayed.